Acrylic Bending Jig

 thingiverse

-We had to replace some acrylic bending jigs in our shop so I decided to make them in house and post the project up here.
-It is very basic but suits our needs in the school shop.
-Print Settings Printer: Just Add Sharks Blacknose (Chinese A3 Laser Cutter) Post-Printing Assembly After you cut the two sides, the rest is hand skills.
-I cut two pieces of 12mm birch ply the same size on the table saw.
-Found the centre, and screwed the centre screw in the two sides.
-This makes it easier to line the 'legs' of the side parallel to the bottom board.
-Finish screwing all of the side screws in and insert the top half.
-Make a mark through the bottom hole in the middle of the top half.
-I punched it and used a 6mm splined dowel as a pivot.
-Repeat on the other side.
-NB there needs to be a slight gap under the top half to facilitate the pivot.
-I found that as close to the edge as you can works well. pivot the top half to 90° and make a mark in the centre on through the arc on one side.
-This is where you have to drill a 8.5mm hole for the pivot lock. drill the hole 40-50mm deep. use a 6mm allen key to tighten in the 6mm nut insert. reassemble and screw the pivot stop assembly into the nut inset through the pivot arc.
-The pivot lock is made from a M6 x 30mm machine screw with a couple of washers, a M6 wing nut and a M6 Nyloc nut.
+We decided to make our own acrylic bending jigs in-house instead of replacing them at our school shop.
+The project we're sharing here is basic but meets our needs perfectly.
+Print Settings Printer: Just Add Sharks Blacknose (Chinese A3 Laser Cutter) Post-Printing Assembly After cutting the two sides, hand skills take over.
+We cut two identical 12mm birch ply pieces on the table saw.
+Finding the center made it easier to line up the 'legs' of each side with the bottom board.
+Screwing in all the side screws and inserting the top half were next steps.
+A mark was made through the bottom hole in the middle of the top half, and a 6mm splined dowel was used as a pivot.
+This process was repeated on the other side, leaving a slight gap under the top half for easy pivoting.
+We found that positioning the gap close to the edge worked well.
+Pivoting the top half to 90° revealed a mark in the center through the arc on one side, where an 8.5mm hole needed to be drilled for the pivot lock, about 40-50mm deep.
+A 6mm allen key was used to tighten in the 6mm nut insert, and then everything was reassembled with the pivot stop assembly screwed into the nut inset through the pivot arc.
+The pivot lock consists of a M6 x 30mm machine screw, some washers, a M6 wing nut, and a M6 Nyloc nut.

 With this file you will be able to print Acrylic Bending Jig with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Acrylic Bending Jig.